simonsuska/mockaffee/README.md

     @discardableResult
     func select(_ content: String, from table: String, where condition: String) -> String {
-        // "" is the default return-value
-        calledReturning(with: content, table, content) as?
+        // "" is the default return value calledReturning(with: content, table, condition) as?
 String ?? ""
     }

     func delete(from table: String, where condition: String) {